wild-devops/pwshake/pwshake/templates/README.md

 * `invoke_tasks.yaml` - to invoke other tasks from the step inside of the current task
 * `msbuild.yaml` - yes, it's our legacy tribute since we still have to use tons of **MsBuild** projects
 * `script.yaml` - calling **Powershell** scripts, in the v1.0.0 this was an awful part of main code
+* `symlinks.yaml` - creating symlinks for files and directories
+* `xml-file.yaml` - simplification of `xml` files content manipulations using for several configs transformations

 [See more about `templates:` element](../../doc/templates.md)